RIGHT HANDED PITCHER

 Melancon was almost infallible through the first four months, allowing a WHIP of just 0.82, and through August his highest monthly opponents’ OPS was .554.
 In late July, Grilli went out with a forearm strain.
 Melancon took over the closer role and continued to pitch outstanding ball until near the end of the season.
 He blew two saves during the team’s final home stand, effectively ending the team’s chances of winning the division.
 It’s possible he was tiring, and it’s also possible that he simply ran into bad luck, as he was hurt by bad defense (all of the three runs he allowed in one of the blow saves were unearned) and by weakly hit balls that simply found holes.
 Even in September, his supposedly “bad” month, his opponents’ OPS was .686.

 Melancon will be back in the setup role in 2014.
-He’ll be eligible for arbitration and should get a significant pay increase.
+He was eligible for arbitration and agreed on a $2.595M deal.
 Even if he doesn’t quite repeat his 2013 dominance, there’s no reason to think he won’t be very effective in the role.

 |Signing Bonus: $600,000